dhyeydoshi/AI-Web-Scrapper/README.md

 ## Usage
 1. **Input URL**: Enter the URL of an Amazon product in the input field on the homepage.
 2. **Scrape Reviews**: Click the "Scrape Website" button (or the search icon) to start scraping reviews and performing sentiment analysis.
 3. **Download Results**: After scraping, the application will provide a downloadable CSV file with product details and sentiment analysis.
+You can check the sample data format in the provided `GOODreviews.csv` file.

 ## Project Structure
 ```bash